* Foreign-policy aide to Democratic presidential candidate Michael Dukakis in 1988

 But Rice’s assertion was a lie.
 The Turkish government swiftly responded to her claims by declaring that no decision had been reached regarding the use of its military bases by the U.S. to engage in activities inside of Iraq and Syria.
 According to the Turkish prime minister’s office, Turkey had agreed only to the training of supposedly “moderate” Syrian rebels on Turkish soil.

 On February 6, 2015, Rice delivered a speech on national security in which she articulated her belief — which was consistent with that of President Obama — that economic inequality is a major driver of violence and terrorism:

-- Regarding equality: “President Obama has deepened our commitment to promoting that basic American value: equality….
+“President Obama has deepened our commitment to promoting that basic American value: equality….
 Advancing equality [both at home and internationally] is both morally right and smart strategy.
 If we reduce disparities, which can lead to instability and violence, we increase our shared security.
 Reams of empirical evidence demonstrate how countries do better—across every metric—when they tap the talents of all their people.
 So, we champion the rights of vulnerable communities—those targeted by abuse or excluded from society—and counter escalating cycles of hatred that can spark violence.
 Mass killings threaten our common security and diminish our shared humanity, so we affirm that governments have a responsibility to protect civilians.
 We’ll continue to lead global efforts to prevent atrocities and hold accountable those who commit the worst abuses….
 [W]e are committed to seizing the future that lies beyond the crisis of the day and to pursuing a vision of the world as it can and should be.”

 Turning a Blind Eye to Russian Cyber Attacks